concordion/concordion-storyboard-extension/README.md

 * catches displays exceptions
 * can group cards into collapsible sections on the storyboard

-This extension was based on the screenshot taker extension and would not be here without it.
+This extension is based on the screenshot taker extension and would not be here without it.